Jump to main content

 2. Administration

-Details on system administration tasks such as setup and maintenance of databases and add-ons, user accounts, access rights, and migration and update procedures.
+Setup and maintenance of databases and add-ons, user accounts, access rights, and migration and update procedures.

 3. Databases